Self-hosted deployment

 If you're going for a fast, minimalistic setup, you should go for the Kubernetes implementation.
 If you want a complete cloud provider solution with all features enabled, you should go for the AWS implementation.

-Prepare Run Templates configuration.
+Prepare Snapshots configuration.

 You'll need to prepare a list of environment variables that will be added to the Helm chart values used to deploy the ZenML workspace server.